rainerdeal/rainerdeal.github.io/_portfolio/6_portfolio.md

 My long term goal is to make this theme available for others to use.

 #### Details:
-Conversations With A Ghost is a simple Jekyll theme for bloggers as well as a portfolio.
+Talking To Ghosts is a simple Jekyll theme for bloggers as well as a portfolio.
 It has a simple nav bar with straightforward options.
 It heavily features Bootstrap's card object as the main way to display portfolio items and blog posts.